JustinLex/JustinLex/README.md

 ### Hi there 👋

-I'm Justin Lex-Hammarskjöld, a computer nerd and an open-source and self-hosting evangelist.
+I'm Justin Lex-Hammarskjöld, a computer nerd and an open-source+self-hosting evangelist.

 This is my Github account for work and other open-source projects.